onera/cwipi/training/Python/02_Exercise_1/exercise_1.md

 ### Begin time step

-In this basic exemple, only one solver iteration during which an exchange occurs will be done.
+In this basic example, only one solver iteration during which an exchange occurs will be done.
 The begin and the end of an iteration have to be marked for CWIPI using **time_step_beg** and **time_step_end** function for each solver.
-This information allows CWIPI for instance to sort the visualization ouput of the fields per iteration.
+This information allows CWIPI for instance to sort the visualization output of the fields per iteration.
 Note, that is mandatory to create the coupling and the associated fields before starting the first time step.

 ```{code-cell}